rasmusab/officialcocktails/officialcocktails.com/content/cocktails/monkey_gland.md

 ![](/cocktail-images/monkey_gland.jpeg)

-## Directions for how to make a Monkey gland
+## Directions for how to make the Monkey gland

 To make a Monkey gland drink: